ab7865/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/mercado_pago.rst

    - To cancel the payment request, click on :guilabel:`cancel`.

 .. important::
-   Proceed with the payment on the terminal, whatever the action taken on the terminal you **MUST** receive a notification on the PoS interface, see Troubleshooting section in case of missing notification
+   Any action made on the terminal should trigger a notification on the POS interface.
+If you do not receive any notification, ensure the :ref:`webhook secret key <mercado_pago/webhook>` is correctly configured.

 .. raw:: html